RarelyCharlie/rarelycharlie.github.io/_draft/suicide.md

 - Stigma sometimes makes people over-react when suicide is mentioned.#Even some listeners over-react.
 - Listeners should reflect members' feelings accuratey, even when those feelings are distressing.#Accurate reflection is at the heart of active listening.
 - When a member is doing something that puts their life at immediate risk, they cannot chat to any listener at 7 Cups.#7 Cups does not support members who are actively causing harm to themselves or others.
-- Listeners must not give advice abiut imaginary problems.#Listeners must not give advice at all.
+- Listeners must not give advice about imaginary problems.#Listeners must not give advice at all.
 - Members can share their thoughts about suicide with listeners at 7 Cups.#Members can share any thoughts at 7 Cups.
 - Listeners should assess a member's risk of suicide if the member mentions being depressed.# Listeners do not carry out risk assessments.
 - Members must never talk about dying, because it is one of the subjects that 7 Cups censors.# Members can talk about dying, even though 7 Cups does censor some phrases.